by John Salt - Updated February 2025

 Bergen RC by the way has one of the nicest mechanical mixed systems going in my opinion - they're an art form .

-Mechanical mixing does have a few advantages, such as no complicated swashplate setup to avoid servo variation & interaction issues; and because the servos are typically mounted in a servo tray and not directly in the frame, they are exposed to less vibration which on a gas or nitro powered heli does have some merit.
+Mechanical mixing does have a couple advantages, such as no complicated swashplate setup to avoid servo variation & interaction issues; and because the servos are typically mounted in a servo tray and not directly in the frame, they are exposed to less vibration which on a gas or nitro powered heli does have some merit.

 The problem of excessive strain on the collective pitch servo is also gone.
 Not just because all the linkages are gone, but also because the total collective workload is now shared by the three CCPM servos.